rebelwarrior/numenera/setting/ninth-world.md

 layout: posts
 ---

-This is my take on the _Numenera Ninth World_ setting.
-Based on _Numenera: Discovery_ and _Destiny_ core rule books, I expand the setting into areas not covered and change a few things to make it feel more consistent and coherent.
+This is my take on the _Numenéra Ninth World_ setting.
+Based on _Numenéra: Discovery_ and _Destiny_ core rule books, I expand the setting into areas not covered and change a few things to make it feel more consistent and coherent.
 {:.has-text-centered.m-2.mb-4.px-2.is-family-secondary.has-text-grey-light.message}

 # The World of Numenéra: The Ninth World
 {:.title.is-1.mt-2}

 Imagine a medieval world, one with only a thousand years of recorded history, yet this world is... not new.
-Raised among the still-present ruins of fantastically advanced previous worlds, worlds that had **Numenera**, impossible things, things not even of this world, not of this reality, and that this is _the ninth such world_, built upon ruins of the ruins of the ruins... of inconceivable worlds past.
+Raised among the still-present ruins of fantastically advanced previous worlds, worlds that had **Numenéra**, impossible things, things not even of this world, not of this reality, and that this is _the ninth such world_, built upon ruins of the ruins of the ruins... of inconceivable worlds past.
 {:.is-italic}

-> "Set a billion years in Earth’s future, Numenera allows players take the roles of explorers and adventurers, uncovering the mysteries of long-vanished prior worlds." – Ashes of the Sea
+> "Set a billion years in Earth’s future, Numenéra allows players take the roles of explorers and adventurers, uncovering the mysteries of long-vanished prior worlds." – Ashes of the Sea

 ---------------------
 {:.horizontal-rule}

+Index
+{:.is-sr-only}
 - TOC
 {:toc}
 {:.box.is-pulled-right}